ThisNoobPlays/Roblox-StinkBomb/README.md

 A standalone stink bomb tool that you can put in Roblox Studio!

 # Usage
-You can go to the Roblox library link here to get it :
-Or you can go to the releases section and get the RBXM file which you can add to your game as well.
+Go to the releases section and get the RBXM file which you can add to your game.

 # Contribute
 1. Clone repository